 - Exterior Screws

-The frame consists of 3 pressure treated 4×4’s and 1 pressure treated 1×4, all eight feet long.
+The frame of this DIY composter consists of 3 pressure treated 4×4’s and 1 pressure-treated 1×4, all eight feet long.
 One 4×4 was cut exactly in half and the 1×4 was cut into quarters – they were to become the 2 beams and 4 stakes.

-I drilled pilot holes through the posts and into the beam and held them together with galvanized lag bolts.
+I drilled pilot holes through the posts and into the beam of the DIY composter and held them together with galvanized lag bolts.
 Each of the corners where the beam meets the post got corner braces and the top got flat braces.
-The braces are meant for extra support, since the barrels may become heavy.
+The braces are meant for extra support for the my composter, since the barrels may become heavy.
 The space between the top beam and bottom beam was 3 feet.

-I used a 2 inch hole saw to cut holes into sides of the posts so they can hold the poles later on.
+I used a 2-inch hole saw to cut holes into the sides of the posts so they can hold the poles later on.

 Then, I used some exterior screws to fasten the stakes to the bottom of the posts.
 The entire frame gets cemented into the ground later and the 4 stakes offer additional support to the frame.